 Very Heavy – Since 1997

 I feel an urge to write something prosaic, but I’m in a bit of a pinch.
 At the time of this writing, I’ve got a date with a sailboat.
 Yep: billowing sails popping against the breezes and the hull pounding against the surging waves.
 There I will be, at the helm of a cool boat, guiding crew, and passengers to safe harbor.
-It’ll be a short jaunt to Catalina and back – a milk run with a friend of mine, his 10-year-old daughter, and her friend.
-Nothing dramatic, but it ought to be fun.
+It’ll be a short jaunt to Catalina and back – a milk run with a friend of mine, his 10-year-old daughter and her friend.
+A nice lazy sail on light breezes off the beam.
+Ought to be fun.

 Admittedly, it is a badly needed break from all the hassle and hustle of my day-to-day life as a content writer.
 A vacation – albeit a very short one.
 I have been stressing out about this new site launch, but also on what happened in New York, poor business, and all other sorts of stressful things.
 Perhaps it is the idea that we’re standing at the threshold of World War III that causes me to lose so much sleep.
 Whatever the reason I can’t stop it by stressing out, I can’t change a damn thing.
 Therefore I’m doing something for me before I implode.
 And besides, it’s cheap; I’m going on my friend’s boat.